alexandertrefz/essence/packages/cli/README.md

 was given a name. `--update` records a snapshot that differs rather than reporting it.

+A test written `for any (…)` runs for values the runner derives from its Parameters' Types — a hundred of them, `--cases` for another number.
+A failure is shrunk to the smallest values that still fail and reported with the seed it drew them from; `--seed` draws them again.

 The exit code is 0 when everything that ran passed, 1 when a test failed, and 2 when a run nobody narrowed still holds a `focused` test.